Frequently asked questions

 How can I pay for my cards online?

 You can use all major credit and debit cards when buying online or can choose to pay via PayPal.

 Our website orders are processed by SquareUp and PayPal.
 Both are global multi-currency online payment processor that offer a secure payment process.
 We also have Apple Pay.

 How long does delivery take for online orders?

-We aim to pack and despatch your order within two working days of receiving your online order, although please note that this can vary during busy times.
+We usually aim to pack and despatch your order within 2 working days of receiving your online order.

 How much do you charge for postage?